benburrill/picoputt/README.md

 ## Technical details
-Note: I use units of $\hbar = 1$, so if ever the units don't make sense, hopefully it's because of that and not because I'm a klutz.
+Note: I use units of $\hbar = 1$, so if the units don't make sense, hopefully it's because of that and not because I'm a klutz.

 ### Quantum simulation
 The time-dependent Schrödinger equation, which describes the evolution of a quantum particle, can be written as